bluesky/bluesky-queueserver/README.rst

   start-re-manager

+RE Manager supports a number of command line options.
+Use 'start-re-manager -h' to view the available options.

 The Web Server should be started from the second shell as follows::

   uvicorn bluesky_queueserver.server.server:app --host localhost --port 60610

 The third shell will be used to send HTTP requests.
 RE Manager can also be controlled using 'qserver' CLI tool.
 If only CLI tool will be used, then there is no need to start the Web Server.
-In the following manual demostrates how to control RE Manager using CLI commands and HTTP requests.
+The following manual demostrates how to control RE Manager using CLI commands and HTTP requests.
 The CLI tool commands will be shown alongside with HTTP requests.